elementor/elementor-developers-docs/src/theme-conditions/condition-check.md

 ## SSL Page

-We can use server variables to check if the page was accessed with SSL:
+We can use server variables to check and see if the page was accessed with SSL:

 ```php
 class Elementor_Test_Condition extends \ElementorPro\Modules\ThemeBuilder\Conditions\Condition_Base {